Author: Ilya Kreynin (2018)

 This clarity and propensity towards principled action keeps everyone on the same page and builds an extraordinary level of trust; you cannot help but grow when working in such an environment.

-2. Honest, Regular Feedback
+2. Honest and Regular Feedback

 Every company has its own approach towards performance assessment and professional development, often tailored to the function and position of the specific employee.
 However, the approach generally boils down to a standardized, regularly recurring assessment of job-related performance from a specific individual (often a coach or a manager).
 This has its advantages: the employee knows when feedback is to be given and can therefore be open to it, and a regularly recurring meeting can be useful for tracking improvement over time.